 Periodic skin examinations should be considered for all patients at increased risk for skin cancer.

-In clinical trials of 696 patients representing 1282 patient-years of therapy, no malignancies, including lymphoma or NMSC, have been reported.
+In clinical trials of 1140 pediatric patients representing 1927.2 patient-years of therapy, no malignancies, including lymphoma or NMSC, have been reported.

 In global postmarketing adult and pediatric use, lymphoma and other malignancies have been reported.